 Note: The Einaudi Center does not accept proposals from previous Einaudi Center awardees who have failed to turn in their final reports by the deadline stated in the award letter, or proposals from recipients whose projects are still in progress.

 Amount of award

 Not to exceed $30,000.
-Additional funding will become available as we align our public programming – our Distinguished Speaker Series, Lund Debate, Bartels World Affairs Lectures, and faculty roundtables – around these working groups.
+Additional funding will become available as we align our public programming – our Distinguished Speaker Series, Lund Debates, Bartels World Affairs Lectures, and faculty roundtables – around these working groups.
 Each working group will also receive a user-friendly digital workspace for working together on publications and other outputs and for facilitating multilingual interaction and debate.
-The center plans to annually award one or two new working groups.
+The center plans to award one or two new working groups per year.

 April 15, 2017 (awards are announced in June)